page_title_detailed

 • You have inflammatory breast cancer, an aggressive type of cancer that involves the skin.

-• You have a larger tumor, or you have cancer in multiple areas of the breast.
+• You have a larger tumor relative to your breast size, or you have cancer in multiple areas of the breast.

 • You’ve had lumpectomy surgery and radiation therapy for breast cancer in the past.
 Radiation therapy can’t be given again to the same area.

 • You’ve tested positive for an inherited genetic mutation that puts you at high risk for a future breast cancer, such as BRCA1, BRCA2, ATM, PALB2, and others, or if you have a strong family history of breast cancer without a positive genetic test result.
 Testing positive or having a strong family history does not mean that you can’t have a lumpectomy, though.
-Even though many people in this situation do seek mastectomy, talk with your doctor and genetic counselor about whether lumpectomy or mastectomy is a better option for you.
+Even though many people in this situation do seek mastectomy, talk with your doctor and genetic counselor about which procedure is a better option for you.

 • You have a connective tissue disorder, such as scleroderma or lupus, which can make you more sensitive to the impact of radiation therapy.